-Computational modeling platforms provide a wide range of modeling strategies, scaffolding, and support for developers of agent-based models.
-Please let us know if you have any corrections or would like to submit a new platform.
+Computational modeling platforms provide a wide range of modeling strategies, scaffolding, and supporting abstractions for model developers.
+Please let us know if you have any corrections or changes to make to the list.

 The AMP project provides extensible frameworks and exemplary tools for representing, editing, generating, executing and visualizing agent-based models (ABMs) and any other domain requiring spatial, behavioral and functional features.